kiplongu/GitLab-Security-Essentials/Enable and Configure Dependency Scanning/README.md

 It is important to leave at least one job active in your .gitlab-ci.yml file.
 If there are no jobs defined in the pipeline, it will fail to run.

+# Turn Off Auto DevOps
+Before proceeding with this section, to avoid any conflicts between our CI/CD configuration and Auto DevOps, you should confirm that Auto DevOps is disabled in your project.

+In the left sidebar, navigate to Settings > CI/CD.

+Click on the Expand button next to Auto DevOps.

+Ensure that Default to Auto DevOps pipeline is unchecked.

+Click the Save changes button.

+In the left sidebar, navigate to Code > Repository to return to your code.